neoforged/Documentation/docs/networking/index.md

 The most common way to accomplish these goals is to pass messages between the client and the server.
 These messages will usually be structured, containing data in a particular arrangement, for easy sending and receiving.

-There is a technique provided by Forge to facilitate communication mostly built on top of [netty][].
+There is a technique provided by NeoForge to facilitate communication mostly built on top of [netty][].
 This technique can be used by listening for the `RegisterPayloadHandlerEvent` event, and then registering a specific type of [payloads][], its reader, and its handler function to the registrar.

 [netty]: https://netty.io "Netty Website"